It is much harder to buy a Tesla (or Rivian, Lucid or other directly sold vehicle) if you live in CT than in most of the country.

 Leasing

 When the franchise laws were written, nobody leased cars, and so those laws don’t specifically address leasing.
 Tesla has obtained a leasing license in CT.
 This is a fairly recent development (December 2019).
-It was hung up for a while due to the politics, but it is in force and the company is leasing vehicles from its service facility in Milford.
+It was hung up for a while due to the politics, but it is in force and the company is leasing vehicles from its service facilities in Milford and Stamford.
 Test drives are permitted.
+Rivian is not doing this.

 Delivery

 The laws prohibiting sales also prohibit delivery.
-This applies even if you lease a vehicle in Milford.
+This applies even if you lease a vehicle.
 If you live in the eastern or northern part of the state, Tesla stores in MA or RI are NOT a delivery option (different state laws).
-A pickup in Mt.
-Kisco is necessary.
+Tesla is pushing deliveries of custom order vehicles to Mohegan Sun.
+Vehicles bought from inventory are generally sitting at Mt.
+Kisco, NY, and that is where it is necessary to go to pick up those vehicles.

 Showrooms